leon-vg/storybook-ui5/app/ui5/README.md

 };
 ```

-Also add a preview.js file:
+Also add a `preview.js` file in this folder:

 ```
 // .storybook/preview.js
-export const parameters = {}
+export const parameters = {
+    docs: {
+      // This setting makes sure that UI5 controls are rendered in the 'Docs' section in Storybook
+      inlineStories: false
+	}
+}
 ```

-And a preview-head.html file:
+Next, also a `preview-head.html` file:

 ```
 <!-- .storybook/preview-head.html -->